MiCASA Land Carbon Flux

 # The RASTER API is used to fetch collections for visualization

-# The collection name is used to fetch the dataset from the STAC API.
-First, we define the collection name as a variable
+# The collection name is used to fetch metadata from the STAC API.

 # Fetch the collection from the STAC API using the appropriate endpoint